Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 - **Navigation panes** added to enhance user experience.
 - **Cards Visuals** show Total Loyal Customers, Total Revenue, Total Hotel visitors, Average AVG Daily Rate, Cancellation Rate, No. of Hotel Companies and No. of Agents
-- **KPIs**: Compares the Total Revenue per Year with $10 miilion target and Loyal Customers per Year with target of 1,000
+- **KPIs**: Compares the Total Revenue per Year with a $10 million target and Loyal Customers per Year with a target of 1,000
-- **Clustered column charts** used to depict Total Visistors during Festive Days and Top Performing Agents by Revenue
+- **Clustered column charts** used to depict Total Visitors during Festive Days and Top Performing Agents by Revenue
 - **Clustered bar charts** showing Total Loyal Customers by each Agent and Total Hotel Stay Length by Year/Season
-- **Line charts** displays the Least Performing Agents by Total Hotel Cancellations and Total Cancellations by each Visitor Type
+- **Line charts** display the Least Performing Agents by Total Hotel Cancellations and Total Cancellations by each Visitor Type
 - **Slicers**: to filter the results shown on the visuals by Year or Hotel Type
 - **Donut chart**: Shows the Total Loyal Customers classified by each Visitor Type
 - **Pie charts**: Measures the Total Stay Length by Visitor Type.
-Piechart 2 makes comparison between the stay length during Week Nights vs Weekend Nights
+Piechart 2 makes a comparison between the stay length during Week Nights vs Weekend Nights
 - **Area chart**: Indicates the Total Revenue Made by Each Company
 - **Filter**: Applied to Page 1 of the report.
 Filters the information on the page by the Agent ID
 - **Text box**: Used to create the Dashboard Title and also the Assumptions made on Page 3 of the report.